-The classic portrait pose is the most common and traditional option.
 Stand next to one another and either wrap your arms around each other or hold hands.
 Be sure that both of your heads are turned to face the camera and that you are smiling.
 The photographer should zoom in to focus primarily on the couple and crop out any distracting elements in the background.

 The side-by-side pose is a very comfortable and natural one.
 It also alludes to when you both will be standing side-by-side during your wedding ceremony.
 Stand close to one another while positioning your bodies so that they both face the camera, hold hands, and look at one another.
 Wear coordinating outfits that will complement each other while standing so close to each other.

 Facing Each other

 Replicate the pose usually reserved for sharing wedding vows.
 Stand with your bodies facing in towards one another so that the camera sees your profile.
 Stand far enough away from each other so that you can reach both your hands out and hold your partner’s hands.
 Take a few photos while smiling at each other, and then try to have a conversation so that you can break out into some natural laughter so you photographer can get a candid shot.

 Grab a bottle of champagne and pop it together for a celebratory engagement shot!
 One person should hold the champagne and open it themselves, while the other stands close by.
 Be sure to not shake the bottle too much or else it was spray all over the both of you.
 Of all our recommended engagement poses to experiment with, this one should be saved towards the end of your shoot just in case you accidentally get some champagne on your clothing.